-Ever wonder what it takes to get those close up sock shots like they do on Amazon, where you can mouse-over and practically see every detail and every thread of the sock?
+Have you ever wonder what it takes to get those close up sock shots like they do on Amazon, where you can mouse-over and practically see every detail and every thread of the sock?

 Getting a good close up photograph can mean the difference between a purchase or a pass decision, and Stomper Joe is very proud of enlisting the best creative photographers for our products.

-The first requirement is a really goodfoot.
 We like using real feet instead of mannequins, so our photo foot has to be blemish and callous free and without the ankle hair of a chimpanzee.

-The next requirement is excellent lighting and a neutral background.
 This is what allows the photographer and the camera to catch the microfiber weave details of the socks.

-The third requirement is patience.
 The foot model may sneeze or have a toe cramp; the photographer may prefer a different angle, or the lighting may need to be adjusted for different colors of socks.

 A toenail fungal infection will scare marital prospects, potential employers, and friends.